IlarionHalushka/IlarionHalushka/README.md

 # Hello and welcome! 🤗

-I'm Ilarion Halushka, Software Engineer with 6 years of experience.
+Hi!
+I’m Ilarion Halushka - Senior Fullstack Software Engineer with 7 years of experience.

-Focusing mostly on back-end development writing in `JavaScript`/`TypeScript` (`Node.js`) and `Python`.
+Focusing mostly on back-end development in JavaScript/TypeScript/Node.js (primary) and Python (secondary).

-Also deliver front-end on `React` and mobile apps on `React Native`.
+Also deliver front-end on React and mobile apps on React Native.

 ---